Expat Insurance Guide Spain (2026) — Insurance for Expats in Spain

 - Use a broker who understands expat profiles

-All insurance companies operating legally in Spain must be authorised and supervised by the Spanish insurance regulator (DGSFP).
+All insurance companies operating legally in Spain must be authorised and supervised by the Spanish insurance regulator.

 Before choosing any policy, expats should align insurance decisions with their relocation timeline.
 A structured Moving to Spain checklist helps avoid common mistakes during visa and residency planning.